mineadmin/doc-v3/docs/en/backend/base/lang.md

 ::: tip

 MineAdmin's multilingual processing relies on [hyperf/translation](https://github.com/hyperf/translation).
-Therefore, this article will not elaborate on how to load multiple languages.
+Therefore, this document will not separately explain how to load multilingual configurations.

 :::

-## Client Language Identification
+## Client Language Detection

-In MineAdmin, the identification of the client's language is handled by the `Mine\Support\Middleware\TranslationMiddleware` middleware, which is registered in `config/autoload/middlewares.php`.
+In MineAdmin, client language detection is handled by the `Mine\Support\Middleware\TranslationMiddleware` middleware,
+which is registered in `config/autoload/middlewares.php`.

 ::: code-group